IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Reworked Stormbreaker: Damage nerfed, alt fire damage increased, now consumes Electric Charge instead of mana

--Reworked Cirno's Wings: Magic Attacks only sometimes do Frostburn, the originally functionality belongs to Cold Damage attacks now, now has unlimited flight in the Snow Biome, but greatly reduced in the Jungle, Desert, and Underworld, also provides immunity to Snowfrosted
+-Reworked Cirno's Wings: Magic Attacks only sometimes do Frostburn, the originally functionality belongs to Cold Damage attacks now, now has double flight in the Snow Biome, but greatly reduced in the Jungle, Desert, and Underworld, also provides immunity to Snowfrosted

 -Reworked Quasar Cannon: now properly uses mana, and has been added to the Former Havoc Mod item collection